SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 direct cause itself.

 Another example that you may need to watch out for is if you simulate a player.
-The simulated player may not be in the direct cause, as the player being simulated may not have been involved in the action, however, the player's be in the ``EventContext`` under the :javadoc:`EventContextKeys#PLAYER_SIMULATED`
+The simulated player may not be in the direct cause, as the player being simulated may not have been involved in the action, however, the player would be in the ``EventContext`` under the :javadoc:`EventContextKeys#PLAYER_SIMULATED`

-Retrieving objects from the direct cause
+Retrieving Objects from the Direct Cause
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Structurally, a ``Cause`` object contains a sequential list of objects.
 There are several methods of